uk-gov-mirror/ONSdigital.dp-search-reindex-api/README.md

 ### Dependencies

-* Requires MongoDB running on port 27017 test
+* Requires MongoDB running on port 27017
 * Requires Zebedee running on port 8082
 * No further dependencies other than those defined in `go.mod`